TagRomEdu/nixos/README.md

 ![NixOS Configuration](https://i.imgur.com/lCKjPh8.png)

+> ⚠️ **Important:** This repository includes my personal `hardware-configuration.nix`, which is specific to my hardware setup.
+> You **must replace it** with one generated for your system using `nixos-generate-config` to avoid compatibility issues.

 # NixOS Configuration

 This repository contains my personal NixOS configuration for a customized desktop and development environment. 🎨💻